strokinmasi/algorithm_visualizer/DEVLOG.md

 Achieved/

-Each node now will have its visited information through the css colour/class of the node.
-Dijkstra is starting to work as well, I have implemented basic operations and tools like a queue, a node identification function and also a function to add all nodes surrounding a specific node to the queue a huge step for dijkstra.
+- started implementation of BFS, learning how to manipulate nodes
+- created a tool system
+- clicking on a node will do different actions depending on what tool is selected

-August 5th :
+### LOG 3 : August 5th

 Notes/

 Took a long time to realise how states really work in react, they dont just update whenever I want them to and also had to learn about asynchronous functions and delay to allow the pathfinding to look cleaner.
-I think I may need to add a helper function section of the code
+I think I may need to add a helper function section of the code.
+Will be adding that to the goals

 Achieved/

-Great achievement today, I'm almost completely done with breadth first search (I realised its not appropriate to call it Dijkstra as Dijkstra only works for weighted graphs).
-I completely rehauled the Dijkstra file and now, the code is almost finished.

-I managed to finish the BFS later in the day, however I had to make two seperate buttons, one to search from start to end and the other to create the path.

-Goals/
-Adding this section for future devlogs :>
-- I want to completely polish off the breadth first searching algorithm
+- almost fully implemented the BFS search algorithm
-- I want to start implementing another algorithm, the next one will defintiely be depth-first search
-- I want to make the graph look cleaner, probably will need to learn how to use something like material-ui
+- added the new node "visited" to show a node has been searched

+### LOG 4 : August 6th

+Notes/

+learned more about asynchronous functions in order to get the pathing and the BFS search to actually visually display through a delayed animation.
+This is my first search algorithm completely finished!

+Achieved/

+- completely implemented a decent visual for the BFS and pathing
-- need to create a helper function file that will contain all the helper functions
+- implemented a gridUtils file to keep all helper functions, may make one for algorithms later